 - Workflows designed around apps instead of the other way around

-Inefficient use of the cloud directly impacts how much work your team can get done every day, how responsive you are to customers, and your IT security
+Inefficient use of the cloud directly impacts how much work your team can get done every day, how responsive you are to customers, and your IT security risk.

 One of the ways to reduce waste and streamline is by using Microsoft Azure cloud computing to make your cloud use integrated and more efficient.

 How Does Azure Differ from a SaaS Application?

 The individual cloud apps you use (such as QuickBooks online) are considered Software as a Service (SaaS).
 You pay a per user subscription fee to access the application and your data is stored in the vendor’s system.